jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 0xedb rlc  a
 0xedc mov  r4,a
 ```
 The value from our gain map is stored in 6Bh.
-Here we check bit 4, and multiply r4 value by 2 if it's set, otherwise we leave r4 alone.
-But bit 4 isn't set in any of the values in this map, and in fact the code that follows that check wouldn't be safe if it did!
+Here we check bit 4, and multiply r4 by 2 if it's set, otherwise we leave r4 alone.
+But bit 4 isn't set in any of the values in the gain map, and in fact the code that follows that check wouldn't be safe if it did!
 Because there are no checks in place to make sure we don't move a non-zero bit into or out of the MSB position.
 Thus we could accidentally negate our value here and we wouldn't now.
 This kind of thing is very rare in Motronic code generally, but its typical of the latter half of this routine.
 They must have been in a hurry!

 Since bit 4 is always zero, we'll rotate right and then left again, losing only the LSB.

-Now earlier we calculated the delta by complementing 52h, but we didn't increment it to create a true 2s complement value.
+Earlier we calculated the delta by complementing 52h, but recall that we didn't increment it to create a true 2s complement value.
 Instead it was used as a 1s complement.
 That means if the target and current boost values were equal, we would get 255 i.e. -1 as our delta instead of 0.
 That gives the P term a bias of -1.
-In the code above, we also lose any LSB that was present, ensuring a total bias of -2.
+In the code above, we also lose any LSB that might have been present, ensuring a total bias of -2.

-So any time that boost is exactly equal to target boost, the P term will pull it back down every so slightly, triggering more correction activity.
+So any time that boost is exactly equal to target boost, the P term will pull it back down ever so slightly, triggering more correction activity.

 ```
 0xedd jb7  $0EE5